cisagov/decider/docs/user_guide_3_0_0/user-guide.md

 Answer the _Question_ (8) by clicking one of the _Answer Cards_ (11).
 Optionally reduce the amount of cards to sift through by settings _Filters_ (9).
-Optionally order the answer cards by keyword relevance using _Search_ (10).
+Optionally order the answer cards by keyword relevance using _Search Answers_ (10).

 1. **CISA Logo** - Links to [CISA.gov](https://www.cisa.gov/)
 2. **Decider Tree Home** - Takes you to this page _(the question tree home)_